quantori/nsaph-platform-docs/docs/_sources/common/cms/doc/Medicaid.md.txt

-* A record is clearly marked as containing duplicates. a column `duplicates` contains the number of inconsistencies using teh following specification:
+* A record is clearly marked as containing duplicates. a column `duplicates` contains the number of inconsistencies using the following specification:

         source: "COUNT(distinct {identifiers})"
   where `{identifiers}` refers to a list of columns marked